-Tanzania’s reliance on rain-fed agriculture and Dar es Salaam’s location on the coast make it vulnerable to droughts and flooding.
-The Government of Tanzania is working with the public and private sector to improve resilience.
+Tanzania’s reliance on rain-fed agriculture and its major city’s coastal location make the country vulnerable to droughts and flooding.
+To improve resilience in risk-prone areas, the Government of Tanzania is working with the public and private sector to improve access to resources.

 Climate risk profile: Tanzania